joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 ```

 Note that we do not ensure uniqueness of the `ingredient_price`
-since multiple recipies could have the same price.
+since multiple recipes could have the same price.

 Finally, we can create the recipe-ingredient-mapping table: